Provo City Center Temple: History

 The temple was dedicated on March 20, 2016, by Dallin H. Oaks of the Quorum of the Twelve Apostles.
-Russell M. Nelson, the President of the Quorum of the Twelve Apostles, was in attendance at one of the three sessions.
-Also in attendance at one or more sessions were M. Russell Ballard and Gary E. Stevenson, both of the Quorum of the Twelve; members of the Presidency of the Seventy; members of the Seventy responsible for overseeing the church's Temple Department (Kent F. Richards, executive director, and Michael T. Ringwood and Larry Y. Wilson, Assistant Executive Directors); Dean M. Davies, First Counselor in the Presiding Bishopric; and auxiliary leaders, including Bonnie L. Oscarson, Young Women General President.
+Russell M. Nelson, the president of the Quorum of the Twelve Apostles, was in attendance at one of the three sessions.
+Also in attendance at one or more sessions were M. Russell Ballard and Gary E. Stevenson, both of the Quorum of the Twelve.